Eye in Monitor-for-SW-banner.jpg

 From SourceWatch

-The Calvert Institute for Policy Research (CIPR) "is an independent, non-partisan public policy research institution committed to generating new ideas based on the principles of free enterprise, limited government and personal responsibility."[1]
-The CIPR is a member of the State Policy Network, an organization of conservative state-based think-tanks.
+The Calvert Institute for Policy Research (CIPR) calls itself "an independent, non-partisan public policy research institution committed to generating new ideas based on the principles of free enterprise, limited government and personal responsibility."[1]
+It was co-founded in 1996 by Ronald W. Dworkin of the Hudson Institute.[2]
+CIPR is a member of the State Policy Network (SPN), a web of conservative state-based think-tanks.
+As of October 2016, CIPR has not filed an IRS Form 990 since 2011.[3]

 Ties to the Franklin Center for Government and Public Integrity